USSS CR1 – 2022-2023 Alpine Officials Update and Training Opportunities - Listed Below

 Referee (generally a role assigned to coaches)

-While there are other volunteer positions that do require certification, we REALLY NEED parents to get certified in order to have enough available volunteers for the races.
+While there are other volunteer positions that do not require certification, we REALLY NEED parents to get certified in order to have enough available volunteers for the races.

 We can recommend which position to get certified for based on your interests and experience plus our areas of need if you don't know for sure.